pooja-joglekar/heart-disease-prediction/README.md

    cd heart-disease-prediction

 ##📎License

-This project is open-source and available under the MIT License.
+-This project is open-source and available under the MIT License.